| The following is the complete

 handle stress differently?
 See how the question becomes convoluted

+and difficult to define?
 We are almost at the end, just a post to tie things

 together and a post to suggest courses of action.
 Then feel free to